daffainfo/ctf-writeup/UIUCTF 2023/At Home/README.md

 print("Decrypted Flag:", flag)
 ```

-And then run the code and voila you get the flag
+And then run the code and voilà you get the flag

 ![flag](images/flag.png)